ricardo-rolo/data-science/notes/eda.md

   Be aware that even if a PCC isn't a strong value, *i.e*, close to 1 or -1, there still could be an interesting correlation between the variables.
 To see that, we need to look at the `slope` of the regression line fitted, as shown below:

   **PS: Remember that there could still be a `non-linear correlation` between them.
-To check the relationship between them we'll need to use multiple regression, covered in the [Multivariate thinking](#4-multivariate-thinking) session**
+To check the relationship between them we'll need to use multiple regression, covered in the [Multivariate thinking](#4-multivariate-thinking) session.**

+  **Also, keep in mind that linear regression `is not symmetric`, so a linear regression to variable1 onto variable2 is not the same thing as a regression to variable2 onto variable1.
+That concludes that `linear regression` does not tell much about `causation`.**

   ```python
   from scipy.stats import linregress